volodymyrss/oda-experiments/README.md

 # ODA Experiments: dynamic workflow composition for testing, experiments, and publishing

+## Intro

+Is it just another WMS?
+Note really.

+We leverage workflows description as simple computable expressions.
+Translatable in and interoperable with other workflow descriptions (CWL) including WMS-specific ones.

+Meta-WMS for interfacing with different specific engines.

+##

 Experiments are end-to-end live platform *tests* as well as other workflows constructed from those available in the KB.